 Should a program cancellation become necessary for health and safety reasons after students have arrived overseas, our refund policy is that every effort will be made to refund recoverable costs to the participants.
 Additionally, the Program Director and/or Study Abroad Office will, to the best of his/her ability, assist students in completing the coursework for the program.

 Students wishing to study abroad engage in university-affiliated travel in a location considered a Restricted Travel Area must petition the Study Abroad Office to request special approval.
-Students must discuss with the SA director or designee their intended plans and initiate the petition process.
+Students must discuss with the Study Abroad director or designee their intended plans and initiate the petition process.

 Visitors of program participants are not permitted to participate in NC State study abroad program activities.
 Participation in a study abroad program and its associated benefits (accommodations, meals, transportation, excursions, events, insurance, etc.) are limited to students enrolled in the program.